 Some want a college degree, others don't mind if you have don't have one.
 You'll also find that some want language teaching certifications, like TEFL or TESOL.
 You can get a TEFL online here or a TESOL online here.

 Also, sometimes the work will be done online while other times it's via phone and/or webcam.
+Below, we've listed out the online English teaching companies you may want to consider for earning money from home.

 Teach English Online – Companies To Consider